Crunching your request. Won't be long . . .

-Our frequently asked questions below about credit card rewards might provide you with the information you need to choose the best credit card rewards deal to suit your needs.
-We have also compiled a list of our selected Best Credit Card Rewards in NZ as a guide, but please keep in mind, the best credit card rewards deal for you is highly subjective.
+Our frequently asked questions below about credit card rewards might provide you with the information you need to choose the best credit card rewards in NZ to suit your needs.
+Or if you prefer, you can browse through our selection of the Best Credit Card Rewards in NZ, but keep in mind, the best credit card reward for you might vary.

 The best way to take advantage of credit cards is with a rewards credit card, but a rewards credit card might not be suitable for you if you already have a significant credit card debt or if you expect to carry a sizeable debt on your new credit card.